calaldees/teachingWorkshops/teacherTraining/_mentors.md

 * Previous experience of mentoring and the extent to which the mentor has been trained
 * Explain the rationale for the visit being mentor facing (training visit and QA)
    * Enhance the work you (as mentor) are already doing
-   * What lies at the heart of mentoring? (coach - two way - they come to right answer themselves)
+   * Understand your mentoring style - (they come to right answer themselves - coach - two way)
+   * Aligned for Ofstead - likely after January
 * The timetable that they have devised for the student (check it provides coverage of both KS3 and KS4 and ascertain if access to KS5 is at all possible).
    * When is the weekly mentor meeting?
    * Is student observing other subjects? (ongoing?)
 * Explore the mentor’s knowledge of the [Curriculum 2020](http://ccccumentors.org.uk/files/secondary/curriculum-overview/Curriculum%202020%20introduction%20for%20partners%20-%20print-friendly.pdf);
    * Are they aware of the 10 key questions?
-   * Are they aware of uni each week?
+   * Are they aware of uni sessions each week?
 [Subject Handbook](https://learn.canterbury.ac.uk/bbcswebdav/pid-2664627-dt-content-rid-3988355_1/xid-3988355_1) [doc](http://ccccumentors.org.uk/files/secondary/Documentation/subject-documentation/computing/Computer%20Science%20Curriculum%20Guidance.docx)
 * Explain that the grading system is changing; no grading against the Standards; just the need to meet them holistically by the end of the programme; way stage checks will be in place
 * Where is the student on [Furlong and Maynard (1995): Five stages of pre-service teacher learning](http://ccccumentors.org.uk/files/secondary/Documentation/programme-handbooks/school-direct/Subject%20mentor%20and%20tutor%20visits%20and%20support%20F&M%20model%202020-21.pdf)?
-   * What are the students strengths?
+   * Quickly: Students strengths?
 Next steps for development?
    * On track? or Not on track? (support for student)
 * Weekley Meetings - [Partnership Evaluation Framework (PEF)](http://ccccumentors.org.uk/files/secondary/Documentation/molos/mentor-molo-for-the-pef/Mentor%20MoLO%20for%20the%20PEF.docx)
    * [Weekly sheet](http://ccccumentors.org.uk/files/secondary/Documentation/programme-handbooks/school-direct/Weekly%20Meeting%20Record%20with%20Mentor%20-%20MASTER.docx)?